 Provide customers a certificate-based digital identity with verified personal information, secured with strong encryption and the hardware-backed security on your customer's mobile phone.
-No personal information is centralized online or in a cloud database, minimizing targets.
-The customer is always in control of their digital identity.
+No personal information is centralized or stored online in a cloud database, eliminating massive identity theft attacks.
+The customer always has control of their identity.

 Let customers access your online and in-person services using their verified identity information on their mobile phone.
+Enable purchases of restricted goods with verified age.
+Enable registrations for financial products with verified name, address, and phone number.
 No passwords required.
 Based on industry standards.
 Easy to use, easy to install, and very secure.

 eID-Me began as part of Ontario’s Small Business Innovation Challenge (SBIC) in response to the Digital Identity Program problem statement issued by the Ministry of Government and Consumer Services.
 The SBIC program was delivered by Ontario Centres of Excellence on behalf of the Government of Ontario.

 Bluink Ltd. developed eID-Me with the Ontario Government in partnership with Crypto4A, Canadian POS, and Carleton University. eID-Me will be ready for pilot deployments in 2019.

 eID-Me is not a replacement for Ontario identity cards. eID-Me is an electronic digital identity that can be used for logging into online services or for use in offline face-to-face scenarios, and so it can contain your identity card information and more.
 Depending on the service provider, eID-Me can be used instead of an identity card (e.g., proof of age).